Lake Brienz

 The village of Brienz, from which the lake takes its name, lies on the northern shore to its eastern end.
 In the west, the lake is terminated by the Bödeli, a tongue of land that separates it from neighbouring Lake Thun.
 The village of Bönigen occupies the lake frontage of the Bödeli, whilst the larger resort town of Interlaken lies on the reach of the Aare between the two lakes.
 The village of Iseltwald lies on the south shore, whilst the villages of Ringgenberg, Niederried and Oberried are on the north shore.

-The lake is poor in nutrients, and consequently, fishing is not very important.
-Nevertheless, in 2001 10,000 kg fish were caught.
+The lake is poor in nutrients, and thus fishing is not very important.
+Nevertheless, in 2001 10,000 kg of fish were caught.

 There have been passenger ships on the lake since 1839, and currently there are five passenger ships on the lake.
 The ships are operated by BLS AG, the local railway company, and link Interlaken Ost railway station, which they access using a 1.3 km long navigable stretch of the Aare, with Brienz and other lakeside settlements.
 The ships also connect to the Giessbachbahn, a funicular which climbs up to the famous Giessbach Falls.

 The Brünig railway line follows the northern shore of the lake, along with a local road, whilst the A8 motorway adopts an alternative and mostly tunnelled route above the southern shore.